 In Bookinglayer each booking has a status.
-The behaviour of many features such as your Automated Emails, the Payment Form and the Customer Portal is based on the status of a booking.
-Important to know is that every status, except Expired and Canceled, keep bed(s)/slot(s) blocked.
+The behaviour of many features such as your Automated Emails, the Payment Form, and the Customer Portal is based on the status of a booking.
+Important to know is that every status, except Expired and Canceled, keeps bed(s)/slot(s) blocked.

-Let us first go through all possible statuses and then explain how they are used in 3 different scenarios: Backoffice booking, Frontoffice booking and Partner booking.
+Let us first go through all possible statuses and then explain how they are used in 3 different scenarios: Backoffice booking, Booking Engine booking, and Partner booking.

 This is a status only available in the Backoffice and can be used for an unfinished booking where still changes have to be made before you want to send an email to the customer.

-This is a status only available for Frontoffice bookings and is designed for bookings that you want to review before confirming them.
+This is a status only available for Booking Engine bookings and is designed for bookings that you want to review before confirming them.

 This is the status for an unconfirmed booking where action from the customer is required.
 Bookinglayer gives you the possibility to set a timer on a Pending booking.
 When the booking is not confirmed or (partly) paid by the customer before the timer ends, the status will change automatically to Expired.
 Depending on your settings, the timer can be set for you by Bookinglayer.